Choosing new accounting software for your freelance writing business isn’t easy.

 Tax and VAT reporting

-Tax time is a time of dread for most freelancers (hence why most prefer to outsource their tax returns to an accountant).
+Tax time is a time of dread for most freelancers (hence why most prefer to outsource their tax returns to a Certified Public Accountant (CPA).

-But if you don’t have cash to pay for an accountants’ help, most softwares can submit annual or quarterly tax returns, and VAT submissions, on your behalf.
+But if you don’t have the cash to pay for an accountants’ help, most software can calculate tax deductions, submit annual or quarterly tax returns, and VAT submissions, on your behalf.
 All you need to do is approve the return and pay the bill.

 Tools like FreeAgent, for example, create financial reports like: